WFRT/verif/README.rst

 Either 'date' or 'unixtime' can be supplied. obs and fcst are the only required columns.
 Note that the file will likely have many rows with repeated values of leadtime/location/lat/lon/altitude.
-If station and lead time information is missing, then ``verif`` assumes they are all for the same station and lead time.
+If station and lead time information is missing, then Verif assumes they are all for the same station and lead time.
 The columns can be in any order.

 Deterministic forecasts will only have "obs" and "fcst", however probabilistic forecasts can provide